Last Updated 23rd December 2022

 Keep an eye on Zoopla’s website to keep up to date with the average prices if you are thinking of living in York.

-Transport links via rail, car and even air are all accounted for in this Yorkshire city.
+Transport links via rail, car and even air are all excellent in this Yorkshire city.

 If you are travelling to London you can expect a two-hour commuting time, with the journey to Edinburgh taking two and a half hours.

-Trains to nearby Leeds take just 30 minutes, meaning commuting for work is easy!
+Trains to nearby Leeds take just 30 minutes, making commuting to work easy!

-York train station also has fantastic connections to various major cities across the whole country.
+York train station also has fantastic connections to numerous major cities across the whole country.